fnandot/fnandot/README.md

         LocalDate.of(2022, 1, 1),
         "Teacher",
         """
-        As part of the faculty of the university master's degree in high performance web programming at La Salle (Ramon Llull University, Barcelona), my subject is development frameworks.
+        As part of the faculty of the university master's degree in high performance web programming at La Salle (Ramon Llull University, Barcelona).
+        My subject was development frameworks.
         The course covers various topics to master modern backend frameworks such as dependency injection containers, logging, ORM and data mapper patterns.
         """.trimIndent()
     ),
     Job(